priya510/Basic-Banking-system/README.md

 # Basic Banking System Website

-This website is all about how transaction happens between two customers.This website is developed using HTML,CSS,Bootstrap,SQL,PhpMyAdmin...<br>
+This website is all about how transaction happens between two customers.This website is developed using HTML,CSS,Bootstrap,SQL,PhpMyAdmin...
+If users Click on View Details button they can see there name,email and remaining balance.<br>
 # Steps to transfer money between two customers :
 1.Go to 'View all Customers'.<br>
 2.You can view the details of the customers.<br>